IngoMeyer441/simple-term-menu/README.md

                         style of shortcut keys (default: "fg_blue") --show-multi-select-hint
+                        show a multi-select hint in the status bar --show-multi-select-hint-text SHOW_MULTI_SELECT_HINT_TEXT
+                        Custom text which will be shown as multi-select hint.
+                        Use the placeholders {multi_select_keys} and
+                        {accept_keys} if appropriately.
-                        show a multi-select hint in the status bar --show-search-hint    show a search hint in the search line --show-shortcut-hints
+  --show-search-hint    show a search hint in the search line --show-search-hint-text SHOW_SEARCH_HINT_TEXT
+                        Custom text which will be shown as search hint.
+Use the placeholders {key} for the search key if appropriately.
+  --show-shortcut-hints
                         show shortcut hints in the status bar --show-shortcut-hints-in-title